‘Patient zero’ in Tennessee shares experience with COVID-19

-In a statement posted to Facebook on Sunday, Chris Baumgartner explained that his family has “had a front row seat to the mass hysteria we are now experiencing as a nation” and that they have “been part of the story line.”
+In a statement provided to News 2, and posted to Facebook Sunday, Chris Baumgartner explained his family has “had a front row seat to the mass hysteria we are now experiencing as a nation” and that they have “been part of the story line.”

 After receiving countless questions about his experience, Baumgartner decided he wanted to post about it to social media.